Let me Help you.

 Close

-How Regret Leads to Depression: Understanding the Emotional Trap and How to Break Free
+How Regret Leads to Depression: Understanding Emotional Traps and the Way Out

 Regret is a powerful emotion.
 It’s the sinking feeling that comes when we reflect on what could have been—if only we had made a different choice, spoken up, or acted sooner.
 While it is normal to experience regret, it can sometimes take root and grow, leading to a deeper, more insidious emotional state: depression.
 When regret is left unchecked, it can be a silent yet persistent force that drags us down, creating a cycle of self-blame and despair.